stevenclouston/search_engine/readme.md

 ## Running the tests

-Ensure that rspec is installed: run 'gem install rspec'
+Ensure that rspec is installed: run 'gem install rspec'.

 Run: 'rspec spec' in Terminal

 11 examples should be completed successfully

 ### Break down into end to end tests